The Caves fo Sacromonte: A hidden gem in Granada

 Flamenco shows in Sacromonte

 The Roma people in the Granada region were known for their unique flamenco style called zambra.
-Zambra is believed to have evolved from earlier Morisco dances.
+La Zambra is believed to have evolved from earlier Morisco dances.

 Performed barefoot, often with a knotted blouse just below the chest, and sometimes resembling belly dancing, it’s easy to see why it was thought to be a particularly sensual Moorish dance.